|Did this page help you? Yes | No | Tell us about it...|

 Single AWS bill—Your organization's AWS account gets a single AWS bill for all your users' AWS activity

 IAM is integrated with many AWS products.
-For information about which products are integrated with IAM, see AWS Services that Support IAM.
-As AWS products integrate with IAM, they will be added to the list on that page.
+For information about which services are integrated with IAM, see AWS Services that Support IAM.

-If you're an existing AWS account owner, you should know that the APIs for these products do not change because of their integration with IAM.
+The APIs for services do not change when they add support for IAM.
 Products that integrate with IAM have no new API actions related to access control.